Is Your Virtual Memory Too Low? Here’s How to Fix It!

-Your computer has two types of memory: the hard drive or solid state drive, used for your operating system, photos, music and documents, and RAM, used for storing program specific data.
-The hard drive is perfect for long-term storage, whilst RAM is much faster and more volatile, acting as a working area for the programs and files you have open.
+Your computer has two types of memory: A hard drive or solid-state drive, and RAM.
+Your hard drive is where your operating system lives, as well as your photos, music, games, documents, and otherwise.
+Your RAM stores program-specific data.
+It is much faster but also more volatile, acting as a working storage area for the programs and files you have open.

-Virtual memory is extremely useful.
-If you use all of the RAM available to your system , it will utilise virtual memory—also known as a swap file—to provide a temporary expansion.
-It does this by using part of the hard-drive memory to effectively expand your RAM.
-This allows your system to handle more programs than previously available, but the hard-drive memory is much slower than RAM, so performance can suffer.
+Well, if you use all the RAM available to your system , it will utilize virtual memory—also known as a swap or paging file—to provide a temporary expansion.
+Your system virtual memory does this using part of your hard-drive memory to expand your RAM effectively.
+So this virtual memory is extremely useful.
+It allows your system to handle more data for more programs than previously available.

-When the memory runs low, the swap file comes into play.
-Some of the data stored in the RAM will be moved to the swap file, providing additional space for high-speed memory functions.
+When your memory runs low, the paging file comes into play.
+Some data stored in the RAM will move to the paging file, providing additional space for high-speed memory functions.

 Running Low on Virtual Memory